 Our community is aware of what we are doing and how we are meeting our goals.

 This does not contribute to any environmental sustainability outcomes.
-This action/activity is environmentally neutral.

 This does not contribute to any public health outcomes in the City's Public Health Plan 2020-2025.

 There are no specific budget implications in respect adopting the policy.